-I have a friend who had not been in the water for 10 years.
-Badly out-of-shape and as unfit as he could be, yet, despite all this, after 10 years of no exercise, he was effortlessly able to swim 1000 meters, the first day back in the pool.
-How can this be?.
+I have a friend who had not been in the water for ten years.
+He was badly out-of-shape and as unfit as he could be, yet, despite all this, after 10 years of no exercise, he was effortlessly able to swim 1000 meters, on the first day back in the pool.
+How can this be?

 2. Body fat massively aids buoyancy.
-Lean and muscular people have to work hard to remain near the water surface as they swim as well as pull and kick themselves along.
-People with higher a body fat percentage may not move as efficiently through the water, but they float naturally, which saves a degree of energy.
+Lean and muscular people have to work hard to remain near the water's surface as they swim as well as pull and kick themselves along.
+People with a higher body fat percentage may not move as efficiently through the water, but they float naturally, saving energy.

 3. Your friend leads an active and healthy lifestyle - maybe?
-Although he has not done any specific exercise for 10 years, he could well be quite healthy on the inside, which will stand him in good stead for his return to the pool.
+Although he has not done any specific exercise for ten years, he could be quite healthy on the inside, which will stand him in good stead for his return to the pool.

-4. It could be that he's being economical with the facts that he's giving you about his lack of exercise and therefore his fitness.
+4. It could be that he's being economical with the facts he's giving you about his lack of exercise and, therefore, his fitness.
 Not meaning to call him a liar, but...
 I'll let you be the judge.

 Joking aside, if you take a natural swimmer with a little extra body fat and they swim a very leisurely breaststroke without any pressure of time, 1000m probably won't be much of a problem.